Virtua Fighter Animation: Characters

-Version differences
+Release

 In Japan, Virtua Fighter Mini was marketed as part of the rebranding of the Game Gear to "Kid's Gear".
 It has a multiplayer mode missing from other releases, as the game was included as part of a special bundle containing a Game Gear with Virtua Fighter artwork and a link cable.
 It also contains an extended introduction sequence based on the opening of the anime series.

 To make it more marketable outside Japan, some parts of the English script were changed from the Japanese version's by making it a little comedic instead of seriously faithful to the original Japanese version of the anime's script.
-The Sega Master System version of Virtua Fighter Animation was only released in Brazil, where it was produced officially by Tec Toy.
+The Master System version of Virtua Fighter Animation was only released in Brazil, where it was produced officially by Tec Toy.
 It is identical to the Sega Game Gear version, except it lacks the viewing modes of it, and uses the English script from the international releases.

 A Sega Genesis version of Virtua Fighter Animation was also in development, and scheduled for release in 1997 in North America.
 However, it was cancelled due to marketing issues.